Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Thermal power plant

 The development of nuclear power requires high investment and technology.
-Many tinies, hydro-power plant suffers if the drought comes even once during a decade and the complete progress of the nation stops.
-The calamity of rain drought on power industry has been experienced in many states in the country.
+In many tinies, the hydro-power plant suffers if a drought comes even once during a decade and the complete progress of the nation stops.
+The calamity of rain drought on the power industry has been experienced in many states in the country.

 3. Reducing the unemployment